Riace bronzes: Discovery

 There is still debate on who found the statues.
 One theory states that Stefano Mariottini, then a chemist from Rome, chanced upon the bronzes while snorkeling near the end of a vacation at Monasterace.
 While diving some 200 metres from the coast of Riace, at a depth of six to eight metres, Mariottini noticed the left arm of statue A emerging from the sand.
 At first he thought he had found a dead human body, but on touching the arm he realized it was a bronze arm.
 Mariottini began to push the sand away from the rest of statue A. Later, he noticed the presence of another bronze nearby and decided to inform the cultural departement in Reggio Calabria.

-The other theory, which is usually more widely accepted, is that it was found by four young teenagers from Riace itself.
+The other theory, which is usually less widely accepted, is that it was found by four young teenagers from Riace itself.
 Having found the statues underwater, they went to the government finances office, in nearby Monasterace, where they declared their find.

 One week later, on August 21, statue B was taken out of the water, and statue A was taken out two days after.
 No associated wreck site has been identified, but in the immediate locality, which is a subsiding coast, architectural remains have also been found.

 The bronzes and the story of their discovery were featured in the first episode of the 2005 BBC television documentary series How Art Made the World, which included an interview with Stefano Mariottini.

 In his book "Facce di Bronzo", published in 2008, the bronze expert Giuseppe Braghò has revealed that the official finding records of 1972, based on Mariottini declarations, reported the presence not only of a helmet and a shield, but also of a third bronze statue with open arms, none of which was taken out of the water during the official recovery.
 These archaeological finds are believed to have been stolen days before the official recovery and sold to a collector abroad.
 Evidence that statue A and statue B were found in a different position at the time of official recovery, compared to what was reported and registered at the time of discovery is also given, suggesting that attempts to remove the statues from the place of discovery had occurred.

 In summer 2019, the Italian TV show Le Iene started an enquiry in relation to the mystery of the missing archaeological finds at the Riace site, and interviewed Mariottini asking clarifications about his declarations at the time of discovery.
 Mariottini refused to comment.